 Someone ignored the “no trespassing” signs and drove through the half open gates, to enter the circuit in the wrong direction.
 With squealing tires I could avoid him.
 I was lucky I didn’t had a faster car that day.
 Then it would have been a much different story… This was the most terrifying moment I ever had on a race track, while my “racing career” just started.

 This was a passage from my Ebook “The Magic of Weathered Asphalt”.
 Click here for more information about this Ebook >>

 The “Bedeldijk” section at the old North Loop (1955 – 1983).

 The most modified part of the new TT Circuit Assen is the North Loop.
 In 1984 this part was halved which made the complete circuit almost a Mile shorter.
 Great corners like “Bedeldijk”, “Stroomdrift” and “De Vennen” were dissapeared.

 At the end of 2005 they started a huge project to build an amusement park on the North side of the circuit.
 To create space for this project the remaining part of the North Loop was demolished and replaced by a small stadium section.

 The 7.705 km (4.8 Miles) long “Miracle of Assen” is now reduced to 4,555 km (2.847 Miles).
 Today the amusementpark isn’t finished yet.

-This video shows a guided tour on the current TT Circuit Assen.
+Two laps on both versions of the current TT Circuit Assen.

 © Text & new pictures: Herman Liesemeijer Old pictures: TT Circuit Assen